lwgray/rtx_tracker/HEROKU_SETUP.md

 This guide provides instructions for deploying the RTX 5090 Stock Tracker application to Heroku.

+> **S3 Storage Recommendation**: For production deployment, it's highly recommended to set up an S3 bucket for storing chart images to avoid filling up your Heroku dyno's ephemeral storage.
+See the README.md for S3 configuration instructions.

 ## Prerequisites

 1. A Heroku account